pypyr/pypyr/README.rst

         parameter1: value1
         parameter2: value2
       foreach: [] # optional.
 Repeat the step once for each item in this list.
+      onError: # optional.
+Custom Error Info to add to error if step fails.
+        code: 111 # you can also use custom elements for your custom error.
+        description: arb description here
       retry: # optional.
 Retry step until it doesn't raise an error.
         max: 1 # max times to retry. integer.
 Defaults None (infinite).
         sleep: 0 # sleep between retries, in seconds.
 Decimals allowed.
 Defaults 0.